 Contact diaper rash

 This is your Joe Average diaper rash usually caused by being in a wet diaper for a little too long.
 You will notice some redness on the skin but nothing too severe.
-Applying your usual diaper rash ointment and changing soiled diapers more frequently will likely clear this up pretty quickly.
+Applying your usual diaper rash ointment and changing soiled diapers more frequently will clear this up pretty quickly.

 A yeast rash looks like a raised, prickly rash often starting in the folds of the skin.
-When we have experienced yeast rashes it looks like small red spots not a little bigger than pinpricks.
+When we have experienced yeast rashes it looks like small red spots that are a little bigger than pinpricks.
 A rash lasting more than two days without any improvement or even getting worse with typical diaper rash treatments may very well be yeast.

 Diaper rash caused by acidic poop